alabvix/css/README.md

 ## Expanding the system to support a new Hardware type
 1. Create the new class to represent the Hardware and implement on it the Hardware interface.
-2. Add a test for the new hardware on the ComponentTest.
+2. Add a test for the new hardware on the ComponentTest and update the validator test.
 3. Add the new type on the ComponentTypeEnum.
+4. Create the new Input for the CreateComponent use case with validation rules.
-4. Update the Component class adding the get method for the new Hardware.
+5. Update the Component class adding the get method for the new Hardware.
+6. Update the CreateComponentInput adding the new Hardware input.
-5. Update the ComponentValidator.
+7. Update the ComponentValidator.
-6. Update the ComponentConverter.
+8. Update the ComponentConverter.
-7. At framework package, create the Entity for the new Component table.
+9. At framework package, create the Entity for the new Hardware table.
-8. At framework package, update the ComponentEntityConverter.
+10. At framework package, update the ComponentEntityConverter.

 ## Current domain model
 ![System model](oop-model.png "Current system model")

+## Improvement points
+* System expandability
+* Test coverage
+* Another design approach?